Brushing BFF or Brushing Blocker? The Truth About Mouthwash Before Brushing Teeth

 Mouthwash Before Brushing Teeth

-Using mouthwash before brushing teeth is a topic that often sparks debate among dental professionals and patients alike.
+Using mouthwash before brushing teeth is a question that often leaves people unsure of the right answer.

 1. Brushing and Flossing: The Unshakeable Foundation